modhtom/TINY-Compiler/README.md

 # Scanner and Parser for Tiny Programming Language

 ## Project Overview
-This project implements a **Scanner** and **Parser** for the **Tiny Programming Language**, developed by **Team 3**.
+This project implements a **Scanner** and **Parser** for the **Tiny Programming Language** .
 The project features lexical analysis using regular expressions to tokenize input and syntactic analysis based on a well-defined grammar for the Tiny language.

 ---